LadyLolkek/SEMrush_test_assignment/README.md

    ![Image – Dockerfile contents](./dockerfile_contents.png)

-   This file will be used as an instrustion for the Docker image.
+   This file will be used as an instruction for the Docker image creation.

 1. Run the following script in the terminal: